sensu/sensu-docs/content/sensu-go/5.16/guides/email-handler.md

 You will send alerts to your email by configuring a handler named `email` to a check named `check-cpu`.
 To create the check you need, follow the [Monitor server resources][2] guide to get `check-cpu` set up.

-**I don't think the check set up in the Monitor server resources guide will actually work with the handler/filter we set up in the Up and running scenario.
-I need to replace this content with a check that will work with a simulated critical event.**
+The `check-cpu` check generates a warning event when CPU usage reaches 75% and a critical alert when CPU usage reaches 90%.

-Now that your check is generating events, you can set up a handler to make sure you find out about them.
+When your `check-cpu` check is generating events, you can set up a handler to make sure you find out about them.
 In this case, your backend will execute an email handler that sends incident notifications to the email address you specify.
-You'll also add an [event filter][5] to make sure you only receive a notification when your event's state changes.
+You'll also add an [event filter][5] to make sure you only receive a notification when `check-cpu` events represent a state change.

 ## Add the email handler asset